NaZmuZ-SaKiB/lost-and-found-system-nextjs/README.md

 # Lost and Found System Frontend

 This is a lost item management frontend project.
 User can register and manage their profile.
 User can report found items, lost items, claim a lost item from the reported items, track their claim status and search lost and found items with a robust filterring system.
 NextJs server side rendering and server actions is heavily used in this project to take the full benefits if NextJs framework.
+NextJs built-in loading page and ReactJs suspense component is utilized to show loading states.

 ### [Live Site Link](https://lost-and-found-system-nextjs.vercel.app)